MKLab-ITI/pygrank/tutorials/citations.md

 could be described in a LaTeX manuscript as
 *"we employ the seed oversampling (SeedO) post-processing \cite{krasanakis2019boosted}
 implemented by the pygrank library \cite{pygrank}"*.
-Feel free to provide any other description as long as they point to the library's paper and the corresponding publication.
+Feel free to provide any other description as long as they point to the library's paper and the corresponding publication(s).

 ## Method References